 Health Screening Appointments

-If your pet meets the eligibility requirements, contact us at (843) 614-8387 to set up a health screening appointment.
+If your pet meets the eligibility requirements, contact us at (843) 614-8387 or [email protected] to set up a health screening appointment.
 Please have your pet’s medical records available when you call.

 During the health screening, we will obtain a small amount of blood from your pet.
 Once we determine that your pet is an eligible donor, we will contact you to set up the first donation appointment.